supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex02_Playbook.md

 ### Task 3: Create an Automation Rule

+In this task, you will create an automation rule in Microsoft Sentinel that runs a playbook based on specific tactics.

 1. Within Microsoft Sentinel, go to Automation under Configuration.

 1. Select Create and choose Automation Rule.